 Blind / Low Vision Accessibility

-All tours of the house are led by rangers, who can provide visual descriptions.
+All tours of the house are led by rangers, who can provide visual descriptions of the rooms and objects.